vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   trip and for the first few weeks after returning from India.
 They take effect again *starting the week of 2024-04-08*.

+  The following are some situations where these targets may be
+  suspended:

+  * The week of a work trip (for instance, my trip to Portland 2024-06-03 to 2024-06-07)

+  * The week of intercity or international travel, as well as the week prior to it if the travel starts early in the week (Wednesday or sooner)

+  * The week after intercity or international travel

+  * Up to two weeks prior to travel that was not planned more than three weeks in advance (for instance my Portland trip)

+  The following is a situation where the target may be relaxed or
+  substituted: if I'm doing significant one-off "building" work that falls under personal finances or personal chores, I can count the one-off "building" work towards the target.
+Some examples include:

+  * Setting up data structures and verification queries related to taxes, that I expect to be useful over more than just one year

+  * Refining my travel-related checklists and doing related research

+  However, I cannot avail of this exception too often -- I haven't thought of a limit but, for instance, more than four weeks in a quarter would be excessive, and ideally these exceptions should happen about once a quarter or less.
+Ideally even in the weeks where I'm doing some work of the above sorts, my personal projects time should still exceed the threshold for that week or using a three-week or five-week average.

 * I aim to follow this *conditional maximum* target each week for personal chores: *at least one* of the following must be true:
   * At most 13 hours on personal chores in that week